 - A/G: less BDNF in specific regions of the brain

 Members: Your genotype for rs56164415 is —.

-AMPA receptor: Noopept acts on the AMPA receptor, which is made up of four protein subunits.
+AMPA receptor: Noopept acts on the AMPA receptor, which comprises four protein subunits.
 GRIA1 – 4 genes encode the subunits of AMPA receptors.
-Interestingly, GRIA1 and GRIA4 genetic variants are linked to migraine susceptibility
+Interestingly, GRIA1 and GRIA4 genetic variants are linked to migraine susceptibility.

 Check your genetic data for rs548294 (23andMe v4; AncestryDNA):

 - C/T: increased risk of migraines, possibly due to decreased AMPA receptor function

 - T/T: increased risk of migraines, possibly due to decreased AMPA receptor function[ref]